-Courses supporting the Area(s) of Interest (24 credit hours, minimum grade of B)
+Courses supporting the Area(s) of Interest (24 credit hours, minimum grade of B-) Students work with their Primary Advisor and Advisory Committee to designate their area

 Students work with their Primary Advisor and Advisory Committee to designate their area(s) of interest.
 This designation is not intended to reflect the particular focus of their dissertation topic but rather the disciplinary context within which their dissertation topic resides.
 In consultation with their advising team, students may select one central area of study or a major and minor area of study.
 This designated course of study forms the basis for their comprehensive exam.